pananton/busrpc-spec/busrpc.md

 ### Escape encoding

-We expect, that the following symbols can be used as-is in a message bus topic:
+We expect, that the following characters can be used as-is in a message bus topic:
 * alphanumericals (a-z, A-Z and 0-9)
 * underscore `_` (to avoid encoding of the namespace/class/method names)
 * hyphen `-` (to avoid encoding of the negative numbers)

-Other symbols may have a reserved meaning for busrpc specification or message bus.
+Other characters may be reserved or prohibited by the message bus, which is described in the bus [specialization](#specializations).
+Additionally, busrpc specification itself introduces several characters with a special meaning.
+This characters are chosen separetely for each message bus.
+In this document they are reffered to by the following tokens:
+* `<esc>` - escape character
+* `<field-sep>` - separator for structure fields when structure is encoded as endpoint component (see [below](#structure-encoding))

+If sequence of characters to be used as endpoint component contains reverved characters, all of them should be encoded as `<esc><hex><hex>`.
+Here `<esc>` is an escape character and `<hex><hex>` is a hexadecimal representation of the encoded character.
+Busrpc specification recommends to use lowercase "a-f" for hexadecimal digits, however, it is not required.

 ### Scalar value encoding

-Values of the protobuf [scalar types
+Values of the protobuf [scalar types\

 ### Structure encoding

 ## Invoking a method